 - Human Popsicle: Paul Fournier was frozen in 1905.
 He is woken up in 1970.

-- Identical Grandson: Edmée de Tartas looks the same as her great-grandmother, because Paul Fournier takes the former for the latter.
+- Identical Grandson: Edmée de Tartas looks the same as her great-grandmother, because Paul Fournier mistakes the former for the latter.

 - I Need a Freaking Drink: Hubert Barrère de Tartas asks twice for a large Grenache and a large Madeira in a large glass.